-- Strengthen underage drinking and driving laws. - Enact graduated driver licensing legislation. - Prohibit nighttime driving by young novice drivers. - Restrict the number of teen passengers traveling with young novice drivers.
+- Enact graduated driver licensing legislation. - Prohibit nighttime driving by young novice drivers. - Prohibit use of wireless communications devices by young novice drivers.

 Motor vehicle crashes remain the leading cause of death for 15 to 20 year olds.
 In the decade of the 1990s, 63,000 youth aged 15 to 20 died in traffic crashes, more than 120 each week.
 In 2001, 3,608 drivers 15 to 20 years old were killed, and an additional 337,000 were injured in motor vehicle crashes.
 In 2000, teen drivers constituted about 7 percent of licensed drivers, but were involved in 14 percent of all highway fatalities.
 About 20 percent of teen driving occurs at night, but about 50 percent of teen fatalities (those occurring with a teenager at the wheel) occur during the hours of darkness.
-The risk of a crash involving a teenage driver increases with each additional teen passenger in the vehicle, and crash severity increases with alcohol involvement among 15- to 20-year-old drivers.
+The risk of a crash involving a teenage driver increases with each additional teen passenger in the vehicle, and crash severity increasdistractions including the use of wireless communications devices.